Table of Contents

 Step 2: Fit the Regression Model

-Next, we’ll use the OLS() function from the statsmodels library to perform ordinary least squares regression, using “hours” and “exams” as the predictor variables and “score” as the response variable:
+We will use the OLS() function from the statsmodels library to perform the regression.
+We define “hours” and “exams” as the independent variables and “score” as the dependent variable, following the essential practice of adding a constant for the intercept:

 import statsmodels.api as sm